-If you end IPERS-covered employment, take a refund and return to covered employment within 30 days of the termination, IPERS will notify you that you can pay back your refund and restore the related service credit.
+If you terminate IPERS-covered employment, take a refund and return to covered employment within 30 days of the termination, IPERS will notify you that you can pay back your refund and restore the related service credit.
 If you do not pay the refund back within 30 days of the notification and you later wish to restore service credit for the refunded period, you must complete a service purchase at retirement.

-Although the law allows you to take a refund of your contributions if you leave IPERS-covered employment, it may not always be in your best interest.
+Even though, by law, you are allowed to take a refund of your contributions if you leave IPERS-covered employment, it may not always be in your best interest.
 IPERS recommends contacting us before initiating this request.
 We can help you understand all your options.